This topic answers frequently asked questions about open source Elasticsearch.

 You can appropriately increase the number of shards to speed up index creation.
 The query performance is affected no matter whether the number of shards is small or large.

-When I use the elasticsearch-repository-oss plug-in to migrate data from a self-managed Elasticsearch cluster, the following error message is displayed.
+When I use the elasticsearch-repository-oss plugin to migrate data from a self-managed Elasticsearch cluster, an error is displayed.
 What do I do?

-Solution: Change the name of the ZIP plug-in package from elasticsearch to elasticsearch-repository-oss, and copy the package to the plugins directory.
+Solution: Rename the ZIP package from elasticsearch to elasticsearch-repository-oss, then copy it to the plugins directory.

 How do I change the time zone for data visualization in the Kibana console?

-What type of data can I perform Elasticsearch term queries on?
+What type of data can I run Elasticsearch term queries on?

 What are the precautions for using aliases in Elasticsearch?

-The total number of shards for indexes that have the same alias must be less than 1,024.
+The total number of shards across all indexes that share the same alias must be fewer than 1,024.

-What do I do if the too_many_buckets_exception error message is returned during a query?
+What do I do if the too_many_buckets_exception error is returned during a query?

-Solution: You can change the value of the size parameter for bucket aggregations.
-For more information, see Limit the number of buckets that can be created in an aggregation.
-You can also resolve this issue based on the instructions provided in Increasing max_buckets for specific Visualizations.
+Reduce the size parameter for your bucket aggregations to stay within the 10,000-bucket limit.
+For details, see Limit the number of buckets that can be created in an aggregation.
+You can also follow the approach described in Increasing max_buckets for specific visualizations.

 How do I delete multiple indexes at a time?